telerik/xaml-docs/controls/radchartview3d/features/palettes.md

 ## Create a custom palette

-The chart allows you to create a custom palette by defining a __MaterialCollection__ and populate it with __System.Windows.Media.Media3D.Material__ objects.
+The chart allows you to create a custom palette by defining a __MaterialCollection__ and populating it with __System.Windows.Media.Media3D.Material__ objects.
 The new collection can be assinged to the __Palette__ property of the chart.

 #### __[XAML] Example 3: Defining a custom palette__
 {{region xaml-radchartview3d-features-palettes-2}}